 Conceptual Diagrams for Communicating Science

 My love of conceptual diagrams began during my M.Sc.
 I searched everywhere for a diagram that explained exactly what I was trying to say, and came up short.
 I then took it upon myself to learn adobe illustrator on my own.
-Over nearly 4 years I've slowly created a portfolio of adobe illustrations.
+Over the last decade I've slowly created a portfolio of adobe illustrations.

 If you're in need of a conceptual diagram, please feel free to contact me for commissions!